namehta4/KokkosToPytorch/README.md

 NOTE: Although the NN written in C++ and python are similar, they are not exactly same.
 Therefore, output from the two will be different.

-Update 06/09/20: Code runs on both CPU and GPU.
+* Update 06/09/20: Code runs on both CPU and GPU.
 However, the C++ part of NN throws a seg fault after successfully running the NN.
-Update 06/10/20: Code runs on both CPU and GPU with no errors after ensuring cuda/10.2.89 is linked.
+* Update 06/10/20: Code runs on both CPU and GPU with no errors after ensuring cuda/10.2.89 is linked.
+* Update 06/21/20: Commented out the loop part of NN in both, C++ and Python, because of thread leaks/cuda-memcheck fail on cori gpu nodes.